-- CU Discovery Centre Community Engagement: recent articles highlight HTA students exploring Ottawa, practicum placements and partnerships with the Ottawa arts community and an “in focus” hands-on experience!
+- A few recent articles (also see the “News” section below): Grad student sets out to save a church!, video projects from 1st-year seminar: FYSM 1509 Street Art, HTA students exploring Ottawa, a fourth-year student’s Research Profile, practicum placements and partnerships with the Ottawa arts community and an “in focus” hands-on experience!

 In Art History, we study the realm of visual communication, from the canon of Western art to architecture, photography, popular culture, and the arts of non-Western societies.
 Our material ranges from the prehistoric period to the present day.
 We aim to instill in our students not only a historical framework for understanding imagery, but also a methodological awareness of the multiple possibilities for interpreting art and other visual phenomena.